ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 {:ui: .ph data-hd-interface="ui"}
 {:terraform: .ph data-hd-interface="terraform"}

-# Automating SAP workload SAP NetWeaver on ASE SYBASE HA deployment on IBM Cloud VPC with Terraform and Ansible
+# Automating SAP workload SAP NetWeaver on ASE Sybase HA deployment on IBM Cloud VPC with Terraform and Ansible
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-intro}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) infrastructure resources so that you can rapidly build complex cloud environments. {{site.data.keyword.cloud}} VPC infrastructure consists of SAP certified hardware that uses Intel&reg; Xeon CPUs and other Intel&reg; technologies.

-You can use Terraform scripts to create a VPC and create 2 clustered layers, one for SAP NW(ABAP) and second for SAP ASE SYBASE in-memory database in a HA Single Zone or Multi Zone architecture on the bastion server.
+You can use Terraform scripts to create a VPC and create 2 clustered layers, one for SAP NetWeaver (ABAP) and the second for SAP ASE Sybase in-memory database in a HA Single Zone or Multi Zone architecture on the bastion server.
 Creating the bastion server is a prerequisite for all IBM SAP VPC automated solutions.
 The automation scripts use the VPC information that you provide and then call the Ansible playbook to create the SAP architecture on the specified VPC.

 You have three deployment methods to choose from: